Six Not-So-Complicated Ways to Get to Know Your Audience

 User experience, or UX, teams also talk to a lot of users.
 Tap into these conversations to get feedback on everything from the user interface (UI) to customer support.
 Remember, it doesn’t have to be the marketing team talking directly with customers because a lot of these conversations are already happening — you just have to find out who’s having them.

 Seek out a variety of people to better understand what your audience needs at different stages in their buyer journey.
-We also recommend recording direct quotes and questions from your discussions, as this can serve as an excellent compass to keep your content strategy and creative efforts on track!
+We also recommend recording direct quotes and questions from your discussions to inform your content strategy and keep creative efforts on track.

 2. Dig up data

-From Google Analytics to Salesforce, search engine optimization (SEO) tools, and Acquia DAM (Widen), you likely have a wealth of audience data at your fingertips.
-Before diving into the sea of information, hone your efforts.
-What one insight do you want to learn about your audience?
+Google Analytics, search engine optimization (SEO) tools, and a host of software options means you likely have a wealth of audience data at your fingertips.
+But before you dive into that sea of information, hone your efforts.
+What do you want to learn about your audience?

-Focusing your research to a specific goal can make your analysis easier — or dare we say, less complicated!
+Focusing your research on a specific goal can make analysis easier.
 Perhaps you want to know if your audience cares about the how-to videos your sales team distributes every Friday.
-Kickoff a hyper-focused content audit by pulling stats on the content your audience consumes.
+Kick off a hyper-focused content audit by pulling stats on the content your audience consumes.

 3. Survey them

-Recruit a group of people who are representative of your target audience and survey them.
+Recruit a group of people representative of your target audience and survey them.
 But remember: All survey methods are not created equal.
-Figure out the methods that will get you the info you need without annoying your audience.
+Figure out which ones will get you the info you need without annoying your audience.

 4. Be the party starter